 Unusual Options Activity Insight: Bed Bath & Beyond

-Shares of Bed Bath & Beyond (NASDAQ:BBBY) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $29.47.
+On Monday, shares of Bed Bath & Beyond (NASDAQ:BBBY) saw unusual options activity.
+After the option alert, the stock price moved up to $27.44.

 - Trade Type: CALL